MicrosoftDocs/customer-insights/ci-docs/export-linkedin-ads.md

 ## Known limitations

-- Up to 100,000 customer profiles per export to LinkedIn Ads can take up to 10 minutes.
+- Up to 100,000 customer profiles per export to LinkedIn Ads, which can take up to 10 minutes.
 - Segments in Customer Insights must contain at least 300 unique profiles.
 - Exports to LinkedIn Ads is limited to segments.